-Second, we account for a variety of country-level factors to examine how national institutional context and gender norms in relation to informal care condition individuals’ caregiving behaviour.
+Second, accounting for a variety of country-level factors we examine national institutional context and gender norms in relation to how informal care condition affect/influence individuals’ caregiving behaviour.
 This is important as institutional arrangements and societal-level gender norms shape both individual opportunities and actual behaviour (Pfau-Effinger, 1998).
 Differences in institutional context, such as care policies and gender norms relating to informal care, are likely to impact gender attitudes and care behaviours of women and men across countries.
 Several studies that analysed macro-level determinants of informal care (Haberkern et al, 2015; Schmid et al, 2012) have focused on institutionalist explanations, mainly care policies.
-In our analysis, we extend this by including indicators that are reflective of national gender equality at the macro-level.
-We use multilevel analysis, including specific country-level variables denoting different gender equality policies or dimensions, thus enabling a finer understanding of the interaction between individual and country-level variables that goes beyond simple comparisons between care regimes.
-In addition, we use a comparative international dataset (the Gender and Generations Survey) that includes a number of Eastern European countries, thus contributing to the widening of knowledge on care and gender inequality, which has untill now been often limited in scope to Western Europe.
+In our analysis, we extend this by including indicators thatreflect national gender equality at the macro-level.
+We use multilevel analysis, including specific country-level variables denoting different gender equality policies or dimensions, thus enabling a finer understanding of the interaction between individual and country-level variables one that goes beyond simple comparisons between care regimes.
+In addition, we use a comparative international dataset (the Gender and Generations Survey) that includes a number of Eastern European countries, thus contributing to wider knowledge on care and gender inequality, which has until now often been limited in scope to Western Europe.

 Gender inequalities in informal caregiving

 Intergenerational informal caregiving by relatives remains the main source of support for most older people in need of care in Europe, particularly those with poor health and living alone (Haberkern and Szydlik, 2010).
 This support is overwhelmingly carried out by daughters or daughters-in-law, with the gender care gap being particularly large when considering intensive care (Pinquart and Sörensen, 2011; Morgan et al 2016).
-It is also a picture that seems to have not changed substantially in the past decades, despite a number of societal and demographic transformations (Hirst, 2001).
+It is also a picture that has not changed substantially in the past decades, despite numerous societal and demographic transformations (Hirst, 2001).

-A number of reasons have been set forward in the literature for the persistency of this gender care gap.
-A first set of reasons takes on a structuration view (Giddens, 1994) of the gender care gap, which is seen in the broader context of existing gender inequalities in society, namely in political power and access to resources and opportunities such as human capital, employment and income (Haberkern et al 2012).
-The predominance of women as carers thus reflects their fewer opportunities in the labour market, which means that they face lower opportunity costs when engaging in caregiving.
+A number of reasons have been set forward in the literature for the persistence of this gender care gap.
+One set takes a structuration view (Giddens, 1994) of the gender care gap, seeing it in the broader context of existing gender inequalities in society, namely in political power and access to resources and opportunities such as human capital, employment and income (Haberkern et al 2012).
+The predominance of women as carers thus reflects fewer opportunities in the labour market, which means that they face lower opportunity costs when engaging in caregiving.

-An extensive literature has focused on the multiple ways the welfare state or public policies can influence the gender care gap.
-For example, care services may partially replace informal care, particularly at the extensive margins, and through this improve gender equality in caregiving (Bonsang, 2007; Verbakel, 2018).
-There is indeed evidence that gender differences in caregiving are smaller in countries with a strong provision of care services (Haberken et al 2015).
-Conversely, cash-for-care benefits may act to reinforce existing gender inequalities, by providing a payment for informal care (Saraceno 2010; Ungerson and Yeandle, 2007).
+An extensive literature has focused on the multiple ways the welfare state or public policies can shape the gender care gap.
+For example, care services may partially replace informal care, particularly at the margins, and through this improve gender equality in caregiving (Bonsang, 2007; Verbakel, 2018).
+There is evidence that gender differences in caregiving are smaller in countries with a strong provision of care services (Haberken et al 2015).
+Conversely, cash-for-care benefits may reinforce existing gender inequalities, by providing payment for informal care (Saraceno 2010; Ungerson and Yeandle, 2007).
 Insofar as these cash benefits are closely linked to care, they might be seen as addressing a ‘women’s issue’.
 It seems nonetheless, that public policies or ‘institutional constraints’ have a greater impact on women than on men (Haberkern et al 2015; Pedulla and Thebáud, 2015).
 In an example of what Pedulla and Thebáud (2015: 117) called “the disjuncture between contemporary institutional structures and individuals’ ideals”, recent policy developments in Europe seem to have reinforced the reliance on the family as caregivers, despite individual attitudes towards caregiving shifting in the opposite direction (Eurobarometer, 2007).